-A portion of all proceeds for the month of November will be donated to Shoes That Fit.
+A portion of all proceeds for the month of February will be donated to the National Urban League.

 Man Up (Grey)